stepkos/color-organizer/README.md

 ---
 ## Using
-### You have to have php and mysql - recommended xampp
+### All you have to have is php and mysql - recommended xampp

 After creating database execute this file
 ```